-- Requires salt storage; regular regeneration. - Concentrate disposal.

-• Resins are sensitive to the presence of competing ions such as calcium and magnesium.
+- Requires salt storage; regular regeneration. - Concentrate disposal. - Resins are sensitive to the presence of competing ions such as calcium and magnesium.

-In considering application of IX for inorganics, it is important to understand what the effect of competing ions will be, and to what extent the brine can be recycled.
-Conventional IX cationic resin removes calcium and magnesium in addition to radium and thus the capacity for radium removal and frequency of regeneration depend on the hardness of the water to be treated.
-Spent regenerant is produced during IX bed regeneration, and it may have concentrations of the sorbed contaminants which will be expensive to treat and/or dispose because of hazardous waste regulations.
+In considering application of IX for inorganics, it is important to understand what the effect of competing ions would be, and to what extent the brine can be recycled.
+Conventional IX cationic resin removes calcium and magnesium in addition to radium and, thus, the capacity for radium removal and frequency of regeneration depend on the hardness of the water to be treated.
+Spent regenerant is produced during IX bed regeneration, and it may have concentrations of the sorbed contaminants which would be expensive to treat and/or dispose because of hazardous waste regulations.

-1.4.5.2 WRT Z-88[TM] Media
+1.4.5.2 WRT Z-88 Media

-Process - The Water Remediation Technologies, Inc. (WRT) Z-88 radium treatment process is a proprietary process using a radium specific adsorption resin or zeolite supplied by WRT.
-The Z-88 process is similar to IX except that no regeneration of the resin is conducted and the resin is disposed of upon exhaustion.
-The Z-88 does not remove calcium and magnesium and thus it can last for a long time (2-4 years, according to WRT) before replacement is necessary.
-The process is operated in an upflow, fluidized mode with a surface loading rate of 10.5 gpm/ft2.
-Pilot testing of this technology has been conducted successfully for radium removal in many locations including in the State of Texas.
-Seven full-scale systems with capacities of 750 to 1,200 gpm have been constructed in the Village of Oswego, Illinois since July 2005.
-The treatment equipment is owned by WRT and the ownership of spent media would be transferred to an approved disposal site.
-The customer pays WRT based on an agreed upon treated water unit cost (e.g., \$3.00/thousand gallons for small systems).
+Process - The WRT Z-88 radium treatment process is a proprietary process using a radium-specific adsorption resin or zeolite supplied by WRT.
+The Z-88 process is similar to IX except that no regeneration of the resin is conducted and the resin is disposed upon exhaustion.
+The Z-88 does not remove calcium and magnesium and, thus, can last for 2-4 years, according to WRT, before replacement is necessary.
+The process is operated in an upflow, fluidized mode with a surface loading rate of 10.5 gallons per minute (gpm) per square foot (ft2).
+Pilot testing of this technology has been conducted for radium removal successfully in many locations, including the State of Texas.
+Seven full-scale systems with capacities of 750 to 1,200 gpm/ft2 have been constructed in the Village of Oswego, Illinois since July 2005.
+The treatment equipment is owned by WRT and ownership of spent media is transferred to an

-Pretreatment - Pretreatment may be required to reduce excess amounts of TSS, iron, and manganese, which could plug the resin bed, and typically includes media or carbon filtration.
-No chemical addition is required for radium removal.

-Maintenance - Maintenance is relatively low for this technology as no regeneration or chemical handling is required.
-Periodical water quality monitoring and inspection of mechanical equipment are required.

-Waste Disposal - The Z-88 media would be disposed of in an approved low level radioactive waste landfill by WRT once every 2-4 years.
+- approved disposal site.
+The customer pays WRT based on an agreed upon treated water unit cost (e.g., \$.0.50-1.00/1,000 gallons, depending on site location and volume). - Pretreatment Pretreatment may be required to reduce excess amounts of TSS, iron, and manganese, which could plug the resin bed, and typically includes media or carbon filtration. - 5 No chemical addition is required for radium removal. - Maintenance Maintenance is relatively low for this technology as no regeneration or chemical handling is required.
+Periodic water quality monitoring and inspection of mechanical equipment are required. - Waste Disposal The Z-88 media would be disposed in an approved low level radioactive waste landfill by WRT once every 2-4 years.
 No liquid waste is generated for this process.
-However, if pretreatment filters are used then spent filters and backwash wastewater disposal is required.
+However, if pretreatment filters are used then spent filters and backwash wastewater disposal would be required.

+13 Advantages (IX)
-- Simple and fully automated process. - No liquid waste disposal.

-- No chemical handling, storage, or feed systems. - No change in water quality except radium reduction. - Low capital cost as WRT owns the equipment.
+- Simple and fully automated process. - No liquid waste disposal. - No chemical handling, storage, or feed systems. - No change in water quality except radium reduction. - Low capital cost as WRT owns the equipment.